dylanaraps/birch/README.md

 Further, all readline keybindings are available for use.
 See the readline or bash manpages for a list of these.

 Keybindings to birch may also be set via a .inputrc file.
+Which can be configured by setting `$BIRCH_INPUTRC`.

+(BIRCH_INPUTRC=/path/to/birch-inputrc birch)
 ```